28 Indexes for JSON Data

 For JSON data that is stored asJSON

 .
-Such an index targets scalar JSON values, either individually or as elements of a JSON array. - Using a Multivalue Function-Based Index
+Such an index targets scalar JSON values, either individually or within a JSON array. - Using a Multivalue Function-Based Index

 Ajson_exists